Distribution

 - The lease agreement of representation’s legal address

-All documents should have an official corporate stamp, be translated into Ukrainian, and the translation should be notarized.
+All documents should have an official corporate stamp and be translated into Ukrainian.
+The translation must also be notarized.
 The documents should be issued no earlier than six months before submission to the Ministry.
-A full listing of the documents necessary for registration of a representative office please visit the website of the Embassy of Ukraine in the United States of America.
 All documents should be notarized by a notary at the place of issue and legalized in a consular institution of Ukraine in the United States.
 We recommend that U.S. companies work with local law firms, consultants, or business advisory services to ensure a smooth registration process.
 The Commercial Service can provide you with a list of local law firms.

 Joint Ventures/Licensing